Alliant Energy profit beats estimates

-Aug 3 (Reuters) - Alliant Energy Corp reported a better-than-expected quarterly profit on lower costs, and the power provider said it expects full-year profit to be at the top end of its forecast, boosted by warmer weather.
+(Reuters) - Alliant Energy Corp (LNT.N) reported a better-than-expected quarterly profit on lower costs, and the power provider said it expects full-year profit to be at the top end of its forecast, boosted by warmer weather.

 Alliant expects a profit of between $2.75 and $3.05 per share.